← All services Service

 • Entrusting them to a trusted professional with a "they're yours to shape" mindset.

 The good intentions behind these efforts are unquestionable.
-However, a changing world, growing business scales, increasingly complex ownership structures, and the need for corporate governance show that these methods are no longer sufficient on their own.
-When every family, every ownership structure, every sector, and every young person is different, it is unrealistic to expect a healthy generational transition through a “one-size-fits-all” method.
+However, a changing world, growing business scales, increasingly complex ownership structures, and the need for The principles and mechanisms ensuring a company is governed with fairness, transparency, responsibility and accountability.
+These build on the OECD Principles of Corporate Governance; the four emphasised in Türkiye (there are more) are central to Orhan Erkut's work.
+See in glossary → show that these methods are no longer sufficient on their own.
+When every family, every ownership structure, every sector, and every young person is different, it is unrealistic to expect a healthy generational transition through a "one-size-fits-all" method.

 Orhan Erkut approaches generational transitions in family businesses through three key concepts: strategic, trustworthy, and transformative.